Skip to main content

 Master’s programmes for working professionals

-Master for working professionals, flexible
+Master's for working professionals, flexible

-A master for working professionals, flexible at SDU is for you if you want to do a master's programme alongside a job.
+A master's for working professionals, flexible at SDU is for you if you want to do a master's programme alongside a job.
 The teaching is flexibly structured, where theory, methods, and professional competences can continuously be brought into play in your working life.

-The programme is part-time and consists of 75 or 120 ECTS depending on the field of study/programme.
-Therefore, it typically lasts longer than a full-time programme.
-It is a requirement that you are in a relevant job or are an entrepreneur throughout the programme.
+The programme is part-time and consists of 75 or 120 ECTS depending on the field of study and/or the programme.
+Since you study part-time, the master's for working professionals, flexible lasts longer than the equivalent full-time master's programme.
+It is a requirement that you are in a relevant job or work as an entrepreneur throughout the duration of the programme.
 The programme requires you to be able to plan your time and prioritise both work and studies.

 The programme combines flexibility with professional development, where you strengthen your skills in interaction with the labour market.

-Industrial master
+Industrial master's

 At SDU, the industrial master has been developed as an attractive and flexible learning environment that follows the development of society - with a special focus on the Region of Southern Denmark.